SS Lazio supporters: From 1978 to 1987

-The arrival of the Irriducibili
+Arrival of the Irriducibili

-During a Lazio-Padova match in 1987, a 10 meter long banner announced the arrival of a new Ultra group on the scene, Irriducibili Lazio formed by Antonio Grinta.
+During a Lazio–Padova match in 1987, a 10-metre-long banner announced the arrival of a new Ultra group on the scene, Irriducibili Lazio formed by Antonio Grinta.
 Irriducibili rose to power in the Curva Nord and revolutionized the way Lazio fans supported their side.
 No more drums were used but English chanting styles were adopted.
 This contrasted boldly with the Italian style of the Eagles Supporters, and by 1992, Irriducibili were by far Lazio's most powerful group as the Eagles Supporters disbanded.
 With the arrival of the new club president, Sergio Cragnotti, Lazio qualified for European competition becoming one of the world's strongest teams.
-During this period, Lazio ultras formed close ties with both Interisti and Veronesi.
+During this period, Lazio ultras formed close ties with both Inter Milan and Hellas Verona.
 In addition to these, relationships with supporters of Real Madrid, Chelsea and Paris Saint Germain developed.
 The number of traveling Lazio fans did not drop from the "old days" though, as approximately 4,000 travelled to Dortmund and Vienna, 20,000 to Paris, 15,000 to Birmingham for the 1999 UEFA Cup Winners' Cup Final and 10,000 to Monaco for the UEFA Supercup despite being allocated only 3,500 tickets.